Road Wars (TV series): Format

 Road Wars followed the work of police officers, documenting the changing tactics of criminals and the response of the UK police forces.
 For six seasons the show followed officers in the Thames Valley, but moved to Devon and Cornwall for the last series in 2009.
 The programme also features some police videos both in the UK and US.

-Mancunian Lee Boardman narrated the show until the second half of series 7, employing a light-hearted and pun-intended approach.
+Lee Boardman narrated the show until the second half of series 7, employing a light-hearted and pun-intended approach.
 At the opening narration Boardman says "In Road Wars, the unexpected is always just around the corner".

 The title music was composed by Nainita Desai and Malcolm Laws.
 Other music was made by the series' co-creator Bill Rudgard.
 In series 1 the title card consisted of 'ROAD WARS' in red dot-matrix form.
 A new title card was made for series 3, which was slightly edited with yellow accents for series 6.
-The first two seasons had six episodes, series 3 and 4 had eight episodes each, and series 5 and 6 had 20 episodes each.
+The first two series had six episodes, series 3 and 4 had eight episodes each, and series 5 and 6 had 20 episodes each.

 For series 7 as the show moved to another police force, a new title card and new music was composed.
 Boardman left his position as narrator and the last 8 episodes were narrated by Claire Goose.